TooTallNate/rocker/Readme.md

  1. [Setup SSH server](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring).
  1. [Setup `docker`](https://docs.docker.com/install/linux/docker-ce/ubuntu).
- 1. Install `sshfs` - `sudo apt-get install sshfs`
+ 1. Install `sshfs` - `sudo apt-get install sshfs`.
- 1. Create `/mnt/sshfs` with full permissions for the user you will log in
+ 1. Create `/mnt/sshfs` with full permissions for the user you will log in as.
  1. Configure `dockerd` to listen on a TCP port by adding `-H tcp://127.0.0.1:2375` to the `ExecStart` in `/lib/systemd/system/docker.service`.